-decision on the execution of an EAW is pending.22 This lacuna means that these Member States have not ensured the full effectiveness of the EAW regime.
-3.4 Recommendation To the legislator of the Member States Consider providing a legal basis for hearing the requested person and/or a temporary transfer of the requested person as foreseen in Article 18 of the EAW Framework Decision.
-Consider providing a legal basis for the temporary transfer of the requested person to the issuing Member State prior to deciding on the execution of the EAW.23 EAW for investigative purposes In Spain, the EAW is repeatedly used to carry out investigative measures, such as interrogations of suspects or accused persons.
-Even though this practice is against the Framework Decision, as members of the Research Team agree, it does not explicitly prohibit it.
-3.5 Recommendation To the EU legislator Consider amending the EAW Framework Decision to explicitly prohibit its use for investigative purposes only.
-Transfer of sentences involving deprivation of liberty and psychiatric treatment Polish law does not cover transferring (and taking over) the enforcement of 'security (protective) measures involving deprivation of liberty, which entails a stay in a medical (psychiatric) facility'.
-24 Consequently, Poland cannot forward a judgment imposing such a measure to another Member State (and cannot take over such a judgment from another Member State).
-22 See OA, para.
+EAW and hearing the requested person or obtain a temporary transfer Some Member States do not provide a mechanism for their issuing authorities to request a hearing of the requested person or to arrange his temporary transfer to their countries while a decision on the execution of an EAW is pending.
+This lacuna means that these Member States have not ensured the full effectiveness of the EAW regime.
+3.2 Recommendation To the legislator of the Member States Consider providing a legal basis for hearing the requested person and/or a temporary transfer of the requested person as foreseen in Article 18 of the EAW Framework Decision.
+Transfer of sentences involving deprivation of liberty and psychiatric treatment Polish law does not cover transferring the enforcement of 'security (protective) measures involving deprivation of liberty, which entails a stay in a medical (psychiatric) facility'.
+Consequently, Poland cannot forward a judgment imposing such a measure to another Member State on the basis of FD 2008/909/JHA.
+3.3 Recommendation To the legislator of the Member States Consider amending national law in those Member States that do not currently allow for the transfer of security or protective measures on the basis of FD 2008/909/JHA, so that it is possible to transfer security (protective) measures involving deprivation of liberty which entail a stay in a medical (psychiatric) facility to another Member State. &lt;sup>22 See OA, para.
 7.3.3.1.